vegarringdal/simple-html/README.md

 ---

-Using a starter kit is a easy way to get started, but its useful to understand a little how it works.
+Using a starter kit is an easy way to get started, but it's useful to understand a little how it works.
 I assume you know how npm modules & package.json works, so I will not go into any details about this.
 The project have 2 commands you can run.

 -   `npm start`
     -   This runs app in development mode and launches local web server at localhost port 4444
 -   `npm run build`
-    -   This generates a production build, when its done you will find the files under `build` folder.
+    -   This generates a production build, when it's done you will find the files under `build` folder.

 Atm please overlook everything in the root folder except `src` folder.
 This will have will have all the source to our web page.
 Under `src` folder you will find 4 files.

 -   `index.css`
-    -   This loads tailwindcss and basic style for body
+    -   This loads "Tailwindcss" and basic style for body
 -   `index.html`
     -   Simple standard html file, only part worth noticing here is the `$css`,`$bundles` in header and `<app-root></app-root>` in body.